 9.2 Due to the current and historic uses of the site, there are likely to be underground services that will require relocation.
+In addition, there is an existing substation on the site that will need to be relocated.
 Early engagement with the utilities company will be carried out in order to agree a programme and cost for relocating the substation and carrying out service diversions.